Qirab/dublincore-bash/README.md

   - `--format` and `--output` must be used together
 - `--term TERM` - Extract specific Dublin Core term OR select term for subset operation
   - Can be used multiple times for subset creation or create mode
-- `--clean` - Output only term values, pipe-separated if multiple (use with single --term)
+- `--clean` - Output only term values, semicolon-separated if multiple (use with single --term)
 - `--select N` - Select Nth value whenterm has multiple values (1-based index, use with single --term)
   - Syntax: `--term TERM --select N --read FILE`
 - `--create` - Create new Dublin Core file from --term flags (no input file required)